stanford-rc/seqbotslurm/README.md

 ## Running

 Pick a place for the files to live.
-The script will download all of the FastQ files into your chosen directory, so you might need to make a new directory to hold the files.
+The script will download all of the files into your chosen directory, so you might need to make a new directory to hold the files.
 Also, make sure your chosen download location has enough room!